skyformat99/flow-rt/doc/02_basics.md

 Is a directed signal from entity a to entity b

 #### Anycast
 Is a request directed to all entities within one or more spaces receptive to that certain kind of anycast.
 However this request can be accepted by only one entity.
-Anycasts are not via working non confirming junctions.
+Anycasts cannot pass non confirming junctions.

 #### Multicast
 Is a cast directed to all entities within one or more spaces receptive to that certain kind of multicast.
 All possible and reachable destination entities are receiving multicasts.